12 CBSE NCERT Political Science 5 Challenges and Restoration of the Congress System in India

 Q32

-C To reduce government expenditure significantly.
+A To reduce government expenditure on welfare programs.

 Answer